 However, the high yields are dependent on the liberal use of chemical fertilisers and pesticides, requirements that are later called into question by environmentalists and lead to a reevaluation of Borlaug's legacy.

 Meanwhile, Borlaug takes his techniques to India and Pakistan.
-The Green Revolution in the subcontinent nearly doubles food production between 1965 and 1970.
+The so-called Green Revolution nearly doubles food production in the subcontinent between 1965 and 1970.
 Pakistan is a self-sufficient wheat producer by 1968.
 India reaches self-sufficiency a few years later.
 By 1974 India is self-sufficient in all cereals.
 Food production in both countries outpaces population growth.

 The Green Revolution spreads across the globe, with China becoming one of its spectacular success stories.